 Cross-training is an important part of fitness for runners.
-Incorporating another form of training can be a huge help to improve your performance.
+Incorporating another form of training can be a huge help in improving your performance.

-Stair stepper vs elliptical is a common question when it comes to pondering how to cross-train when you are at the gym or at home.
-Both are machines are common at most gyms and you can easily buy and use them at home.
+The choice between stair stepper and elliptical is a common one for cross-training runners.
+Both are machines are common at gyms, and you can easily buy and use them at home.

 Let’s have a closer look at the similarities and differences between the two.
-Hopefully, by the end of this article, you’ll have a better idea of which one would work for you!
+Hopefully, by the end of this article, you’ll have a better idea of which one works best for you!

-Cardiovascular health is a large part of running.
-It’s also part of exercising on both the stair stepper and elliptical.
+Cardiovascular fitness is a large part of running.
+Both the stair stepper and elliptical will help you work on this aspect of getting in shape.
 But which one offers a better cardio workout?